 - Short-term or long-term urinary or fecal incontinence (involuntary urination or defecation)

-While most of these risks are also associated with vaginal deliveries in general, they're more likely with a vacuum extraction.
+Note that most of these risks are also associated with an unassisted vaginal delivery.

 Possible risks to your baby include: